The Ballad Of Fr. James Cox.

 A new musical about the amazing Pastor of Old St. Patrick’s in The Strip who fed over 3 million meals to the homeless during The Great Depression.

-This production runs approximately 90 minutes, with no intermission.
+This production ran approximately 90 minutes, with no intermission.
 Read the online program here.

 Featuring: